-7.33 …(unchanged).
+7.51 …(unchanged).

-7.34 The issuer shall publish on SENS the following details of new or tap issues of debt securities by the issuer by no later than close of business on the day before the listing of the debt securities.
+7.52 The issuer shall publish on SENS the following details of new or tap issues of debt securities by the issuer, in accordance with the timetable set out in paragraph 3 of Schedule 4, Form A4

 (a) to (p)…unchanged.

-7.35 In the event of a cash disbursement to a holder of debt securities in respect of a debt security is classified as a dividend (including in specie dividend) as defined in terms of the Income Tax Act, an announcement on SENS must be published complying with paragraphs 7.36(i) to (viii) and also indicate whether the distribution is made from capital or income reserves.
+7.53 In the event that a cash disbursement to a holder of debt securities is classified as a dividend (including an in specie dividend) as defined in terms of the Income Tax Act, an announcement must be published by the Issuer on SENS complying with paragraphs 7.47and in accordance with the relevant timetable set out in Schedule 4, Form A4.

-7.36 Any announcement released on SENS for cash disbursements to holders of debt securities must indicate whether the issue amount is distributed by way of a reduction of CTC (Contributed Tax Capital as defined in the Income Tax Act) or a Dividend (as defined in the Income Tax Act).
-Announcements released for any cash disbursements to holders of debt securities must include the following where applicable:
+7.54 Any announcement released by the Issuer on SENS for cash disbursements to holders of debt securities, where such disbursement is classified as a dividend, must indicate whether the issue amount is distributed by way of a reduction of CTC (Contributed Tax Capital as defined in the Income Tax Act) or a Dividend (as defined in the Income Tax Act).
+Such announcement must include the following, where applicable:

 to (vi)…unchanged;